Lukanite/CP_wpvulns/README.md

     out += "</a>"
     print out
     ```
+    - View the comment to get the XSS
   - [ ] Affected source code:
     - None, this is an SQL field size limitation that causes this exploit to work due to truncation
   - [ ] Reference: